Ulminator/gcp-certification-notes/additional_notes.md

 	- When routes change on peer network, the VPN tunnel needs to be updated (deleted and re-created) disrupting network traffic.
 	- The peer gateway is often a physical device which needs to be taken down for maintenance.
 	- Static routes are slow to converge in routing protocols such as BGP; dynamic routes can be updated far more quickly.

+Data Transfer Appliance vs. Storage Transfer Service

+Cloud BigTable cbt tool?

+Kafka on Compute Engine vs. PubSub?

+You are building a data pipeline on Google Cloud.
+You need to select services that will host a deep neural network machine-learning model also hosted on Google Cloud.
+You also need to monitor and run jobs that could occasionally fail.
+What should you do?
+	- B. Use Cloud Machine Learning to host your model.
+Monitor the status of the Jobs object for 'failed' job states.
+	Feedback
+	B (Correct Answer) - B is correct because of the requirement to host an ML DNN and Google-recommended monitoring object (Jobs); see the links below.

+Cloud Dataprep?

+You are building a data pipeline on Google Cloud.
+You need to prepare source data for a machine-learning model.
+This involves quickly deduplicating rows from three input tables and also removing outliers from data columns where you do not know the data distribution.
+What should you do?
+	D. Use Cloud Dataprep to preview the data distributions in sample source data table columns.
+Click on each column name, click on each appropriate suggested transformation, and then click 'Add' to add each transformation to the Cloud Dataprep job.

+You have data stored in a Cloud Storage dataset and also in a BigQuery dataset.
+You need to secure the data and provide 3 different types of access levels for your Google Cloud Platform users: administrator, read/write, and read-only.
+You want to follow Google-recommended practices.What should you do?
+	D. Use the appropriate pre-defined IAM roles for each of the access levels needed for Cloud Storage and BigQuery.
+Add your users to those roles for each of the services.

+You are developing an application on Google Cloud that will label famous landmarks in users’ photos.
+You are under competitive pressure to develop the predictive model quickly.
+You need to keep service costs low.
+What should you do?
+	B. Build an application that calls the Cloud Vision API.
+Pass landmark locations as base64-encoded strings.

+You are upgrading your existing (development) Cloud Bigtable instance for use in your production environment.
+The instance contains a large amount of data that you want to make available for production immediately.
+You need to design for fastest performance.
+What should you do?
+ Change your Cloud Bigtable instance type from Development to Production, and set the number of nodes to at least 3.
+Verify that the storage type is SSD.

+As part of your backup plan, you set up regular snapshots of Compute Engine instances that are running.
+You want to be able to restore these snapshots using the fewest possible steps for replacement instances.
+What should you do?
+	D. Use the snapshots to create replacement instances as needed.

+Data Studio?

+Cloud Key Management Service?

+You are working on a project with two compliance requirements.
+The first requirement states that your developers should be able to see the Google Cloud Platform billing charges for only their own projects.
+The second requirement states that your finance team members can set budgets and view the current charges for all projects in the organization.
+The finance team should not be able to view the project contents.
+You want to set permissions.
+What should you do?
+	B. Add the finance team members to the Billing Administrator role for each of the billing accounts that they need to manage.
+Add the developers to the Viewer role for the Project.

+You want to display aggregate view counts for your YouTube channel data in Data Studio.
+You want to see the video tiles and view counts summarized over the last 30 days.
+You also want to segment the data by the Country Code using the fewest possible steps.
+What should you do?
+	B. Set up a YouTube data source for your channel data for Data Studio.
+Set Views as the metric and set Video Title and Country Code as report dimensions.

+You are building storage for files for a data pipeline on Google Cloud.
+You want to support JSON files.
+The schema of these files will occasionally change.
+Your analyst teams will use running aggregate ANSI SQL queries on this data.
+What should you do?
+	B. Use BigQuery for storage.
+Select "Automatically detect" in the Schema section.